Online Home Buyer Education

 The curriculum for our homebuyer education class was developed by NeighborWorks® America.
 It is approved by the U.S. Dept. of Housing and Urban Development (HUD).

-Homebuyer education classes are offered each month at the NeighborWorks Green Bay facility at 437 S. Jackson Street in Green Bay.
-Classes are available in English, Spanish, and Hmong.
+Homebuyer education classes are offered virtually each month over Zoom.
+Classes are available in English.
 Homebuyer Education is $50 per household payable upon registration online at https://nwgreenbay.force.com/nwgreenbaycft.
 This fee includes education, course materials, individual counseling, and Homebuyer Education Certificate upon completion.

 Ebony Harvey never imagined she would end up living in Green Bay, Wisconsin… and loving it!
 Ebony was born in California and grew up in North Carolina.
 When the opportunity to teach Mathematics at Northeast Wisconsin Technical College presented itself, Ebony admits she was a bit hesitant.
 She didn’t know much about Green Bay.
 After some research and a trip to explore the area, she decided to take a chance.